arachnist/xmpp-rs/xso/src/from_xml_doc.md

 not roundtrip-safe), because the deserialisation does not compare the value against `default` (but has special provisions to work with `Option<T>`).

-**Note:** Currently, only a single field can be extracted.
-This restriction will be lifted in the future.
+If more than one single field is contained in `fields`, the fields will be extracted as a tuple in the order they are given in the meta.
+In addition, it is required to explicitly specify each extracted field's type in that case.

 Using `extract` instead of `child` combined with a specific struct declaration comes with trade-offs.
 On the one hand, using `extract` gives you flexibility